Many in the autism community say RFK Jr. is pushing harmful and regressive rhetoric about who they are

 Singer’s brother and daughter are two of the millions living with autism in the United States, and part of a much larger community that has very publicly expressed feeling hurt and disrespected by the US Health and Human Services secretary’s description of who they are and how they live.

-“He clearly doesn’t understand either one of them,” said Singer, the president of the Autism Science Foundation.
+“He clearly doesn’t understand either one of them,” said Singer, president of the Autism Science Foundation.

 Singer’s daughter lives and works on a farm where she takes care of animals and grows and sells crops, and her brother lives in group home where he delivers meals on wheels to homebound senior citizens, she said.
 They’re both loving individuals who are active members of the community and family, she said.